hugoalh/deno-lint-rules/docs/rules/no-class-constructor-return.md

 # `hugoalh/no-class-constructor-return`

-> ✔️ Default and recommended.
+> ✔️ In the recommended rule set.

-> 🩹 Automatically fixable.
+> 🩹 Fixer is available.

 Forbid [return][ecmascript-return] value in the [class constructor][ecmascript-class-constructor].